bangank36/spriral-learning/today-i-learn.md

 ## 25-02-2023
 - `⬢  functions: Failed to load function definition from source: FirebaseError: Failed to load environment variables from .env.` can't know that env variables should not be started with FIREBASE_ *facepalm*

+## 26-02-2023
+- To deal with webpack-obfuscator not work on firebase deployment, I loaded the deps inside the webpack callback instead of putting it outsite
+- On Shopify order status `checkout.line_items` but on email template `line_items` only